cam-inc/MxTransporter/.github/ISSUE_TEMPLATE/other.md

 ---
-name: Feature request
+name: Other
-about: Suggest an idea for this project
+about: If there is anything else, write it here.
 title: ''
 labels: ''
 assignees: ''